namtoki/English/wordlist.md

 reuse:                              The comedian efficiently reused his old jokes to repeatedly entertain audiences. reveal*(unveil, disclose):          The investigation revealed that he was innocent and saved his reputation.
 revenue:                            Feedback from clients can enable us to increase company revenue.
+rewrite:                            There was a marked improvement in the article after the editor rewrote it.
+satisfaction:                       How do you define "customer satisfaction" in today's market?
-scarcely:                           I squeezed the tube, but there was scarcely any toothpaste in it.
+scarcely:                           I squeezed the tube, but there was scarcely any toothpaste in it. scare (frighten):                   The thunders scared the puppy, so she held it to make it feel secure.
 scared:                             I was bitten by my neighbor's dog in the past and I'm still scared of the dogs.
 scatter:                            The youngsters scattered on the court when they began to play dodgeball. scenery (landscape):                That tall building was constructed last year, and it completely changed the scenery around here.
 scholarship:                        She is organizing a scholarship program for classical music students.
 scold:                              The mother scolded her son for secretly eating his little sister's cake.
 scratch:                            He often scratches his head when he feels uncomfortable or nervous.
+seal:                               For the safety of zebras and giraffes, we need to seal both gates.
-secretly:                           The mother scolded her son for secretly eating his little sister's cake. seize*:                             After quick pursuit, he seized the thief and held him until the police arrived.
+secretly:                           The mother scolded her son for secretly eating his little sister's cake.
+secure:                             The thunders scared the puppy, so she held it to make it feel secure. seize*:                             After quick pursuit, he seized the thief and held him until the police arrived.
 seminar:                            I apologized for my unkind comments during the seminar. sensation*(cause a-):               He caused a sensation when, against nearly impossible odds, he located the royal tomb.